 The Marx name itself has changed hands several times as well.
 Despite the similar names, neither of

-the Marx-branded companies of today have any connection to the original Louis Marx and Company.
+the more recent Marx-branded companies had any connection to the original Louis Marx and Company.
 Louis Marx died